s-boris/WTT-Bridge/README.md

 # WTT-Bridge (WIP)

-A Bot that forwards conversations and media from Whatsapp to Telegram.
+Syncronize your conversations and media between Whatsapp and Telegram.
-To make it as seamless as possible, the bot will simulate conversations on Telegram by creating a separate group chat for each Whatsapp conversation and forward the messages accordingly.
+To make it as seamless as possible, the WTT-Bridge will simulate conversations on Telegram by creating a separate group chat for each Whatsapp conversation and forward all messages accordingly.

 >TODO screenshot